 Apprentices spend more than 80 percent of their scheduled time on the host operation working alongside their mentor or, as their learning progresses, engaging in more independent activities.
 Apprentices take part in all activities necessary for the daily operation of the ranch or farm.
 Basic, repetitive tasks are balanced with new and increasingly challenging work to enable the development of higher-level skills and to further apprentice learning.

-In partnership with Holistic Management International (HMI), the New Agrarian Program (NAP) will offer a series of training opportunities designed to expose apprentices to topics ranging from soil health and land management to biological monitoring, financial management and business planning.
-Upon completion of the NAP apprenticeship program graduates will be given priority in applying for HMI training program scholarships.
+The New Agrarian Program (NAP) partners with topical experts to offer a series of monthly video calls designed to expose apprentices to topics ranging from soil health and land management to biological monitoring, financial management and business planning.
+Upon completion of the NAP apprenticeship program graduates will be given priority in applying for Holistic Management International training program scholarships.

 Apprentices are encouraged to visit other ranches and farms near their mentor site for the opportunity to see different models and management styles.
 Apprentices may identify operations they are interested in visiting (typically NAP host operations, but not necessarily) and schedule one to two days visits.